 The Big Golden Guitar Tourist Centre is open all year and can provide tips on many wonderful things to do and see in this beautiful part of Country NSW.
 Discover the historic towns of Nundle, Werris Creek, Gunnedah and Uralla on scenic drives through the pretty countryside.

-From the fertile Liverpool Plains around Quirindi to the New England high country vineyards around Uralla is one of Australia’s richest agricultural regions.
-The 10-day Taste Tamworth Festival in April showcases the area’s fresh produce, cool-climate wines, craft beer and cider, and fine restaurants.
+From the fertile Liverpool Plains around Quirindi to the New England High Country vineyards near Uralla, the area is one of Australia’s richest agricultural regions.
+The 10-day Taste Tamworth Festival in April showcases the region’s produce, cool-climate wines and restaurants.

-Check out the exciting events calendar for more festivals, shows and rodeo at one of the finest equine venues in the world, the Australian Equine and Livestock Events Centre.
-You’ll find plenty of places to stay, from camping and caravanning to heritage pubs, guesthouses, motels and farm stays.
+Check out the events calendar for more festivals and shows, or a rodeo at the Australian Equine and Livestock Events Centre, which is one of the finest equine venues in the world.
+Places to stay range from camping and caravanning to heritage pubs, guesthouses, motels and farm stays.

-You can pitch a tent in splendid Warrabah National Park and enjoy bushwalking as well as fishing and canoeing on the pristine Namoi River.
-Camping, fishing and boating are popular too at Chaffey Dam, north of Nundle, and Split Rock Dam near Barraba, a birdwatching paradise northwest of Tamworth.
+Or pitch a tent in the splendid Warrabah National Park, where you’ll enjoy bushwalking, and fishing and canoeing on the Namoi River.
+Camping, fishing and boating are also popular at Chaffey Dam, north of Nundle.
+Split Rock Dam, near Barraba, is a bird-watching paradise.

-The whole family will enjoy getting up close to joeys and other friendly animals at the Tamworth Marsupial Park and Adventure Playground.
-In Gunnedah you can see koalas in their natural habitat.
-Other family attractions include gem fossicking and Lake Keepit Water Park, perfect for cooling off.
+The whole family will love getting up close to joeys and other friendly animals at the Tamworth Marsupial Park and Adventure Playground.
+In Gunnedah, you can see koalas in their natural habitat.
+Other family attractions include gem fossicking and splashing about in the Lake Keepit Water Park.